jaapvandervelde/treewalker/README.md

 python walker.py --output test.sqlite --path c:\temp
 ```

-Or build a single file executable if you need this to run on Windows systems that won't have Python installed:
+Or build a single file executable if you need this to run on Windows systems that won't have Python pre-installed:
 ```commandline
 scripts/build_pyinstaller.bat c:/target/folder
 ```
-This creates a `treewalker.exe`, which can be run anywhere:
+This creates a `treewalker.exe`, which can be run 'anywhere':
 ```commandline
 .\treewalker.exe --output test.sqlite --path c:\temp
 ```